robby1012/RBY-RUST-ZKP/README.md

 ```

-If you don't have docker or rust installed can use docker.
+If you don't have rust installed can use docker.

+Usage:

 ```
 docker-compose up -d --build